SSP6904/ssp6904.github.io/docs/posts/arch-linux-install.md

 ![image3](https://files.shaunhoffer.cc/images/blog/archlinux_119.png)

-## Step 7
+### Mount the partitions

-It's time to install Arch Linux.
-Let's start off by mounting the root and swap partitions.
+Before we proceed, let's mount the partitions needed for install.
 Type these commands to do so.

 ```bash
 $ mount /dev/sdX3 /mnt